 Hepatitis C antibodies: Hepatitis C is a chronic infection of the liver acquired from exposure to other people’s blood or through sex.
 It is associated with neuropathy commonly associated with cryoglobulinemia, which is a condition where antibodies precipitate in the blood vessels at low temperatures blocking them and causing inflammation in blood vessels and the organs.
 The skin and kidney are commonly affected.
 Testing for Hepatitis C antibodies is the first step in diagnosing the condition.
 If the Hepatitis C antibody screening is positive then Hepatitis C infection is confirmed by testing for hepatitis C RNA.
-Other causes of Cryoglobinemia are other autoimmune disease, leukemia, multiple myeloma and others.
+Other causes of Cryoglobulinemia are other autoimmune diseases, leukemia, multiple myeloma and others.

 Tests for blood and bone marrow cancers and pre-cancers

 Electrophoresis from blood or urine: This detailed examination of proteins can identify cancerous or precancerous blood conditions associated with peripheral neuropathy.
 Examples include multiple myeloma, Waldenström’s macroglobulinemia and monoclonal gammopathy.

 Serum free light chains: This examination of kappa and lambda blood proteins can identify cancers or precancerous blood conditions associated with peripheral neuropathy.

 Oral glucose tolerance test: This is the most rigorous test for diagnosing diabetes and prediabetes.
 It requires no eating or drinking after the evening meal and then having your blood drawn before eating or drinking the next morning (fasting glucose).
 Patients are then given a sugary liquid to drink that contains a precise amount of glucose and then their blood glucose is remeasured at specific times after, often at 2 hours later.